FreesiaBloom/10xdev-project/.ai/db-plan.md

     generation_id BIGINT NULL REFERENCES generations(id) ON DELETE SET NULL, front TEXT NOT NULL,
     back TEXT NOT NULL,
-    box_number INTEGER NOT NULL DEFAULT 1,
-    next_review_at TIMESTAMPTZ NOT NULL,
     source source_enum NOT NULL,
     created_at TIMESTAMPTZ NOT NULL DEFAULT now(),
     updated_at TIMESTAMPTZ NOT NULL DEFAULT now()